 1) Soak up the beautiful beaches

-Mexico’s Caribbean waters hold immense pulling power, with white sand beaches and clear blue waters but if dive under you’ll find the real magic!
+Mexico’s Caribbean coast holds immense pulling power, with white sand beaches and clear blue waters, but if you dive under you’ll find the real magic!
 Learning to dive opens up a whole new world to you and you’re sure to meet some incredible, like-minded adventure seekers on the journey!
 So wetsuit up and dive in.
-Cozumel, is a great spot that a number of volunteers head to.
-Even if diving is not your thing, you can snorkel with turtles or just head out and explore the vast swathes of sand.
-Try Tulum, Playa Del Carmen, or Isla Mujeres.

 2) Explore the Ruins

 There is no shortage of incredible ruins to keep you busy on your weekends!
 You can make a real day of it and head out to Chichen Itza and then explore the nearby Ik Kil cenote.
-The complex at Chichen Itza is vast and and the history of the Maya people will leave you in awe.
-A trip to Uxmal and it’s sweeping views can’t be missed!
+The complex at Chichen Itza is a UNESCO World Heritage site - it’s vast and and the history of the Mayan people will leave you in awe.
+A trip to Uxmal and its sweeping views also can’t be missed!
 You can even climb to the top of one of the ruins - it’s literally breathtaking!

 3) Be a flamingo in a flock of pigeons

 At the wildlife sanctuary at Celestun these gorgeous pink birds are the star attraction and are framed by white sand beaches and lush green mangroves!